OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 #### Least Common Mechanism

-The security principle of least common mechanisms disallows the sharing of mechanisms that are common to more than one user or process if the users and processes are at different levels of privilege.
+The security principle of least common mechanisms disallows the sharing of mechanisms that are common to more than one user or process if the users or processes are at different levels of privilege.
+This is important when defending against privilege escalation.

 #### Psychological acceptability